francosbenitez/francosbenitez/README.md

 🔍 Currently, my main interests revolve around the intersection of data analysis, web development, and UX/UI design.

-💻 Here, you'll find the code of my projects done using (mainly)
+💻 Here, you'll find the code of all my projects done using (mainly)

 *Technologies*